 The macOS and Apple/Mac products are also known and beloved by their users for ease of use and continually improving user experience.
 Fast processing speeds, a simple desktop interface, and a wide variety of helpful resources make users excited about macOS.
-Many users relish the instant connection with their computers and mobile phone hardware, as well as enjoy the lack of bugs and hackers that Apple systems boast.
+Many users relish the instant connection with their computers and mobile phone hardware, and enjoy the lack of bugs and hackers that Apple systems are known for.

-Apple's iOS is another mobile operating system used exclusively for iPhones and iPads, some of the most popular mobile devices on the market. iOS integrations have regular updates, new expansions to software, and continually are offering new features to users even if they have older devices. iOS started with version 1, and has gone up numerically with each update (1.1, 1.2, 2.0, etc.)
+Apple's iOS is another mobile operating system used exclusively for iPhones, some of the most popular mobile devices on the market. iOS integrations have regular updates, new expansions to software, and continually are offering new features for users even if they have older devices.

 Many users appreciate the unique user interface with touch gestures, and the ease of use that iOS offers.
 This operating system also allows other Apple devices to connect, giving users easy connections to other devices or people.

-Linux is different from Windows and Apple, in that it is not a proprietary software, but rather a family of open source systems.
+Linux is different from Windows and Apple in that it’s not a proprietary software, but rather a family of open source systems.
 In other words, anyone can modify and distribute it.
-Linux may be the least known on this list, but it is free and available in many different open source versions.
-Linux is popular because of its ease to customize and offers a variety of options to those who understand how to utilize it.
+Linux may be the least known on this list, but it’s free and available in many different open source versions.
+Linux is popular because of its ease of customization and offers a variety of options to those who understand how to use it.
 If you know how to customize and work with operating systems, Linux is an ideal choice.
-And if this kind of coding and back-end work is interesting to you, it may be a good idea to purchase a Linux system and get started manipulating it.
+And if this kind of coding and back-end work is interesting to you, it may be a good idea to purchase a Linux system and get started on manipulating it.

 Mobile phones don't feature a desktop that's the same as a computer desktop.
-Their user interface is much more about simple moves, things you can do with your fingers or voice, and a simple interface.
-There are many resources to help users learn how to operating mobile phone systems, as they're very different from computer systems.
+Their user interface is much more about simple moves—things you can do with your fingers or voice—so it’s designed to offer a simpler interface.
+There are many resources to help users learn more about operating mobile phone systems, as they're very different from computer systems.

-Touch-screen user interfaces, smartphones, and mobile devices are becoming increasingly popular and need operating systems.
-If you’re considering a future in IT, the technology is continuing to grow and develop and there will be plenty of opportunities for the future.
+Touch screen user interfaces, smartphones, and mobile devices are everywhere and part of life, and need operating systems.
+If you’re considering a career in IT, you probably know that the technology is continuing to grow and develop, and there will be plenty of opportunities for the future.